Robust Estimation and Inference for High-Dimensional Panel Data Models: Methodology Asymptotic Theory

-Lemma \ref{Thm1} present the error bounds of Step 1, and consistent variable selection of Step 2 respectively.
-Notably, Lemma \ref{Thm1} does not require specific tail behavior, and \eqref{cond_dnt} infers that $d_{NT}$ may grow at a polynomial order of $T$.
-If we impose further, for example, exponential tail assumption, $d_{NT}$ can even diverge at an exponential rate (see \citealp{van2014asymptotically} for the ultra-dimensional data with i.i.d. assumption).
-Therefore, there is a trade-off between the tail behavior of the error component and the divergence rate of $d_{NT}$.
+Lemma \ref{LEMMA2} presents the non-asymptotic error bounds of Step 1, and implies consistent variable selection of Step 2.
+Notably, Lemma \ref{LEMMA2} does not require specific tail behavior, and model \eqref{EQUATION4} infers that $d$ may grow at a polynomial order of the sample size.

+If we impose further, for example, an exponential tail assumption, $d$ can even diverge at an exponential rate as in \cite{van2014asymptotically}, wherein an i.i.d. assumption and an exponential tail are adopted to facilitate the development.
+There is a trade-off between the tail behavior of the error components and the divergence rate of $d$.